exogen/turbo-colormap/README.md

 | ---------- | ---------- |
 | `convertTurboBufferToGrayscale` | `(buffer: ArrayBufferLike, targetBuffer?: ArrayBufferLike, options?: { cache: Map<string, number>; }) => ArrayBufferLike` |

+Parameters:

+* `buffer`: - A buffer containing RGBA intensities, like those backing ImageData instances.
+* `targetBuffer`: - A same-sized buffer to write converted RGBA intensities to.
+If not provided, one will automatically be created.
+You can pass the same buffer provided as input to convert in-place.
+* `options.cache`: - A Map to use as a lookup cache, to avoid repeated nearest-neighbor searches.
+If not provided, a temporary one will be used for each function call.

 ### :gear: convertColorBufferToTurbo

 Given an ArrayBuffer-like `buffer` containing RGBA intensities, return a new